hrl-team/ReasoningGPT/README.md

 This repository contains relevant information for replicating figures in the paper "Improving reasoning in Humans and Machines". https://www.nature.com/articles/s44271-024-00091-8

+This repository is in 2 parts : the data acquisition pipeline (python) and the data analysis pipeline (R).
+Each part is presented below :

 ## Plot & Analysis script (in R)
 ##By subcomarc